cheekoala/gravitone/README.md

 # Gravitone

 Plays music you already own behind a game.
-Shuffled, with a long random gap after each song.
-That is the whole idea.
+Shuffled, with a random gap after each song.
+That's it.

 <br clear="left">

-The gap is the part people get wrong.
-A soundtrack that never stops is just a radio, and after twenty minutes you stop hearing it.
-Three to seven minutes of nothing, then a song, and the song is an event again.
-Set the gaps to zero if you disagree; it is a number in a config file.

-A graviton is the particle that would carry gravity, if anyone ever catches one.
-A tone is what you would hear if it arrived.
-The mark is a mass with the waves coming off it.
+There's not enough music to fill a continuous soundtrack if you play hundreds of hours.
+Some games already offer a soundtrack player with random silence intervals, but now you can use this as a standalone soundtrack player.

 ![Silence, then a song, then the playlist and the settings](docs/demo.gif)